KonstantinSKY/Selen/README.md

 ### Chains of Selen methods and actions with them
 Almost all methods of finding WebElements and actions on them can be assembled logical chains of code

-If the code chain in one line getting the end, but actions on the last found elements can be continued in a new line, because these elements are stored in the variables: `se.elen` and `se.elems`
+Even if the code chain in one line getting the end You can call next methods and actions on the last found elements can be continued in a new line, because these elements are stored in the variables: `se.elen` and `se.elems`
 Example:
 ```python
 email="email@gmail.com"